 - A. Required Area.
-Each camping site shall have a minimum area of 2,000 square feet exclusive of street rightsof-way and walkways and a minimum width of 40 feet. - B. Density.
-The maximum gross density of development in the area improved for campsites shall not exceed 10 sites per acre of the adjusted tract acreage of the parcel determined in accord with Chapter 218 (Zoning). - C. Existing Trees and Shrubbery.
+Each camping site shall have a minimum area of 2,000 square feet exclusive of street rights-of-way and walkways and a minimum width of 40 feet. - B. Density.
+The maximum gross density of development in the area improved for campsites shall not exceed 10 sites per acre of the adjusted tract acreage of the parcel determined in accord with Chapter 500 (Zoning). - C. Existing Trees and Shrubbery.
 To the extent possible, existing trees and shrubbery shall be retained by the campground developer. - D. Buffers.
 No individual campsite may be located closer than 100 feet to any exterior property line of the campground or public road right-of-way.
-The 100-foot buffer shall remain undisturbed except for require accesses and additional planted trees and/or shrubbery may be required to screen the campground from adjacent land. - E. Electric Service.
+The 100-foot buffer shall remain undisturbed except for required accesses and additional planted trees and/or shrubbery may be required to screen the campground from adjacent land. - E. Electric Service.
 Electric service shall be provided to at least 50 percent of the campsites.
 Such electric service shall be installed underground. - F. Centralized Sewage.
 At least 50 percent of the campsites designed and improved for recreational vehicles shall be provided with a connection to a centralized sewage system. - G. Non-Centralized Sewage.
-All campsites which are not provided with a connection to a centralized sewage system shall be located within 500 feet of a bath-house/toilet facility which shall be equipped with toilets, urinals and lavatories in accordance with Department of Environmental Protection regulations. - H. Off-Street Parking.
-All campsites designed for recreational vehicles shall have off-street parking spaces for the recreational vehicle and for one passenger vehicle.
+All campsites not connected to a centralized sewage system shall be located within 500 feet of a bathhouse/toilet facility which shall be equipped with toilets, urinals, and lavatories in accordance with Department of Environmental Protection regulations. - H. Off-Street Parking.
+All campsites designed for recreational vehicles shall have off-street parking spaces for the recreational vehicle and one passenger vehicle.
 The parking spaces shall be level in a longitudinal direction and shall be uniformly crowned in a transverse direction and shall be well drained.
-The parking spaces need not be paved; but they shall have a minimum depth of six inches of compacted crushed stone, bank run gravel or shale. - I. On-Site Parking.
-All campsites designed for tenting may be provided with on-site parking spaces in accordance with §196-77H or may have a common parking area not over 500 feet from the most distant campsite.
+The parking spaces need not be paved provided there is a minimum depth of six inches of compacted crushed stone, bank run gravel or shale. - I. On-Site Parking.
+All campsites designed for tenting may be provided with on-site parking spaces in accordance with Chapter 500 (Zoning) or may have a common parking area not over 500 feet from the most distant campsite.
 Common parking areas shall provide at least 1.50 spaces per campsite.
-The minimum area of each parking space shall be at least 200 square feet, exclusive of any aisle. - J. Sewer and Water Systems.
-All sites in a proposed campground shall be connected to the Lehighton Sewer Authority system and the Lehighton Water Authority system in accord with applicable authority regulations. - K. Sewage Dumping Stations.
-The campground shall be equipped with sewage dumping stations designed and constructed in accordance with the Department of Environmental Protection requirements. - L. Streets.
-Streets within the campground shall conform to the following: - (1) Conformity.
-The road(s) serving the campground shall be designed and constructed in accord with the standards for Local Streets in Table 196-51-1 and Table 196-51-2. - (2) Drainage.
-Drainage facilities shall be designed and constructed in accordance with the standards set forth in §196-53.
+The minimum area of each parking space shall be at least 200 square feet, exclusive of any aisle. - J. Centralized Water and Sewage Systems.
+Centralized water and centralized sewage systems shall be designed in accord with the requirements of this chapter and the Department of Environmental Protection.